Hiru1003/SEALTECH/CODE_OF_CONDUCT.md

 This code of conduct is inspired by the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

-We appreciate your commitment to creating a welcoming and inclusive community around Mood Menders.
+We appreciate your commitment to creating a welcoming and inclusive community around SEALTECH.

 ---